 If your kid wants an expensive toy or electronic device, make them save for it.
-Opening a savings account for them will teach them how to save for the more expensive items they may want.
+Opening a High Yield Savings Accounts for them will teach them how to save money for the more expensive items they may want.
 Since savings accounts earn interest, they will see their money grow at a faster rate, and see how beneficial saving money truly is.
 Later on down the road, they will build good saving habits, so when its time to go to school or buy a car, they will have the fundamentals of saving money down.

 Another good money lesson for kids is to teach them to shop around for the best price.
 Many stores offer different prices for the same items, and teaching them to find the best price will allow them to get what they want and save money doing it.
 It will also teach them that impulse buying can cost them more money than necessary.

 Not all kids will follow your advice at first, the important thing is you shouldn’t get mad or frustrated.
 Kids need to make some financial mistakes in order to learn about the consequences of their decisions.
 Here are a few ways not to teach kids about money.